top of page

 Elliot Rd, Ranelagh, Athlone, Co.
 Westmeath

-Next stop - Harry Clarke Studio windows in the Church of St Peter and Paul
+Harry Clarke Studio windows in the Church of St Peter and Paul

-Below are the details of the astonishing stained-glass windows from the Harry Clarke studio which were commissioned for the Church of St Peter & Paul in Athlone.
-They are jaw-droppingly beautiful, especially when the light hits them at certain points of the day and are a must-visit if you happen to find yourself in the midlands.
+Below are the details of the astonishing stained-glass windows from the Harry Clarke studio commissioned for the Church of St Peter & Paul in Athlone.
+They are jaw-droppingly beautiful, especially when the light hits them at certain points of the day, and are a must-visit if you happen to find yourself in the midlands.
 You will see the portraits of the two saints on either side in the hallway as you enter the church.
 They are exquisite but it was the faces in particular that caught my attention.
 The humanity and the expressions on their faces is quite astounding.
 Hard to believe they were achieved in glass.

 Upon entering the church you’ll see an anteroom to your right which holds two particularly stunning windows: Christ in Judgement with the two saints Peter and Paul on either side, and the Purgatory window where in one of the upper panels the devil appears alongside two vicious looking dogs, and where in the lower panels we see Jesus descending into hell.